What is a Bid Writer?

 There are several activities that a bid writer will undertake to make sure your bid is the very best it can be before submitting.
 This includes, but is not limited to, the following:

 There are a lot of techniques that can be used to gather this information so that the result is a winning bid.
-This usually includes telephone interviews with specific individuals and sometimes editing and reviewing content provided by the subject matter expert, as well as content from previous bids.
+This usually includes telephone interviews, editing and reviewing content provided by the subject matter expert, as well as content from previous bids.
 It’s very important not to just reuse content from a previous bid – winning bids have answers that are tailored specifically for the current tender opportunity.

-My training courses help with the process but also allows delegates to concentrate on how to answer questions properly.
-A well-crafted answer can avoid potential problems whilst providing assurances for any concerns that the contracting organisation may have.
+My training courses help with the process of learning to write winning bids and tenders, but also allow delegates to concentrate on how to answer questions properly to obtain the most marks.

 What is the relevance of the win rate?